A data-dependent weighted LASSO under Poisson noise: Introduction

-where $C_\gamma$ only depends on $\gamma$.
-Hence, if we do not have practical constraints such as the fact that the $d_k$'s should only depend on the data, one could take $d_k= |(\tA^\T (\tY-\tA x^*))_k|$ for the weighted LASSO to recover the exact same rates as the oracle, whereas for the LASSO, one could only take $d=\max_k{|(\tA^\T (\tY-\tA x^*))_k|}$, which only leads to worse bounds.
+where $\rho_\gamma$ only depends on $\gamma$ and $\eta$ is a parameter associated with the restricted eigenvalue condition of the sensing matrix $\tilde{A}$ (see Proposition \ref{th:L2}).
+Note that the condition in \eqref{eq:condition} is similar to the constraint in the Dantzig selector \cite{candes2007dantzig}.
+The bounds in \eqref{eq:twobounds} highlight that if we did not have practical constraints such as the fact that the $d_k$'s should only depend on the data, one could take $d_k= |(\tA^\T (\tY-\tA x^*))_k|$ for the weighted LASSO, whereas for the LASSO, one could only take $d=\max_k{|(\tA^\T (\tY-\tA x^*))_k|}$, which only leads to worse bounds.